Conference dates: 30 October–2 November 2024

 Repair and Reuse Communities 1

-• Rachel Smith (Repair Shop) and Sam Bennett (Repair Shop), How Mending Survives: Repair And The Role Of Communal Knowledge Exchange
+• Rachel Smith (Repair Shop) and Sam Bennett (Repair Shop; Eindhoven University of Technology), How Mending Survives: Repair and the Role of Communal Knowledge Exchange

-• Isabel Ordóñez (Elisava School of Design and Engineering & Central University of Catalonia), Fixoteket: Neighborhood Spaces For Reuse, Repair And Community
+• Isabel Ordóñez (Elisava School of Design and Engineering; Central University of Catalonia), Fixoteket: Neighbourhood Spaces for Reuse, Repair and Community

-• Thomas Meyer (Goethe-Institut Czech Republic), The Green Side Of Libraries
+• Thomas Meyer (Goethe Institute Czech Republic), The Green Side of Libraries

-• Lauri Mei (NGO Paranduskelder), How To Empower Repair In A Local Community
+• Lauri Mei (Paranduskelder), How to Empower Repair in a Local Community

 Crafts, Heritage and Materials 1

-• Asimina Kouvara (Tallinn University of Technology), Vernacular Practices As A Catalyst For Sustainability: The Case Of Pokari Project (Wool)
+• Asimina Kouvara (Tallinn University of Technology), Vernacular Practices As a Catalyst for Sustainability: The Case of the Pokari Project (Wool)

 Renovation and Repair 2

-• Tim Meek (The University of Stirling), Vicky Flintoff and Kate North (English Heritage), Lime Finishes: What’s The Point?
+• Timothy Meek (University of Stirling), Vicky Flintoff (University of York) and Kate North (English Heritage), Lime Finishes: What’s the Point?

-• Amelia Allen and Tim Meek (The University of Stirling), Fractured Fabrics: Exposing The Core Of A Building To Reclaim Lost Knowledge And Inform On Modern Approaches
+• Amelia Allen and Timothy Meek (University of Stirling), Fractured Fabrics: Exposing the Core of a Building to Reclaim Lost Knowledge and Inform on Modern Approaches

 16:00-16:30